Online + 2 Days lab Instructors: Arlene White, PT, MS Animal Studies (physiotherapy), Anna Nielsen, MSc Exercise Science, MSc Equine Science

 Gain the Specific Skills to Treat this Fun and Challenging Demographic

-As the equestrian industry grows in awareness of the relationship between horse and rider biomechanics and impact on performance there is a need and opportunity to provide a unique perspective and much needed service.
+As the equestrian’s awareness of the relationship between horse and rider biomechanics grows this relationship and its impact on performance is becoming more mainstream.
 Physical Therapy is a field specific to assessment and treatment of injury to promote the highest level of function through movement.
 Through specific knowledge of the sport, we can contribute an aspect of performance enhancement that has been lacking.
 Equestrian athletes are subject to many overuse syndromes and injuries and physical therapy principles may reduce their incidence.
 Equestrian sports could well provide the ultimate movement analysis challenge as we address the continuous interdependence of horse and rider partners as they move as one, without the benefit of shared verbal or written communication.

-3-Day introduction to the principles of evaluating rider posture and biomechanics as they relate to equestrian performance.
-This course is offered to physical therapists (24 CEUs) wishing to expand their practice to serve equestrian sport clients.
+Introduction to the principles of evaluating rider posture and biomechanics as they relate to equestrian performance.
+This course is offered to physical therapists (24 CEUs 8 hours online lectures 16 hours live lab) wishing to expand their practice to serve equestrian sport clients.
 The participant will learn common rider musculoskeletal imbalances, restrictions and asymmetries, and will be introduced to exercise and treatment techniques to address them.
 General equestrian, and sport specific musculoskeletal demands will be addressed.
 Spine, as well as upper and lower kinetic chain dysfunctions will be covered.
 Basic saddle and tack considerations will be discussed as well.
 Both classroom and hands on practical instruction will allow the therapist experiential learning opportunity.

 The Animal Rehabilitation Institute is located at Half Pass Heaven Farm a 10 acre Dressage facility located just minutes from Wellington, Florida.
 The facility boasts a 25 seat air conditioned classroom, stabling for 18 performance horses, a regulation dressage arena with mirrors, and comfortable living quarters for up to 6 students.
 The physical therapy clinic is located within one of the three stables, and is specific to the treatment of equestrian athletes.